 🔹Loss of Financial Credibility

-Not filing ITR for Capital Gains can lead to a loss of financial credibility.
+Not filing an ITR for Capital Gains can lead to a loss of financial credibility.
 It can affect the credit score and make it difficult for individuals or businesses to obtain financial products from banks and financial institutions.

-How to File ITR for Capital Gains?
+Steps to File ITR for Capital Gains?

 Understanding the Process